filamentphp/tables/docs/12-testing.md

 ## Overview

 All examples in this guide will be written using [Pest](https://pestphp.com).
+To use Pest's Livewire plugin for testing, you can follow the installation instructions in the Pest documentation on plugins: [Livewire plugin for Pest](https://pestphp.com/docs/plugins#livewire).
 However, you can easily adapt this to PHPUnit.

 Since the Table Builder works on Livewire components, you can use the [Livewire testing helpers](https://livewire.laravel.com/docs/testing).
 However, we have many custom testing helpers that you can use for tables: